lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 spelled out: if each NEFA component was considered in turn, and the variables adjusted for, for the concentration/proportion analysis.
-At present the assumption might be that multivariable models include all of the NEFA components in one model."*
+At present the assumption might be that multivariable models include all of the NEFA components in one model." ...
+"If so, I do not fully understand why there is not a model that includes the joint effect of all NEFA components together.
+Could this not be done for the concentration analysis?
+Also, it could perhaps be done for the proportion too, if one of the components is set as the baseline - similar to how categorical variables are handled in regression analyses, but allowing percentages for each indicator rather than the usual 0/1 dichotomy, vs. a "baseline" component.
+Such an analysis could also adjust for total NEFA, with the interpretation that proportion of each NEFA component is assessed while accounting for other NEFA components, and also the total NEFA.
+This is also something I struggled to understand a little in general - why should proportions of NEFA components be important?
+There may be a relatively high proportion of a particular NEFA but if the patient has a generally low overall NEFA, is there any reason to think a relatively high proportion of something will increase insulin sensitivity?
+These ideas may be wholly implausible of course and I may have missed the point - as I said my background knowledge of the biology is not ideal."*

     The reviewer brings up excellent points.
 The reason NEFA were included as a proportion in the PLS analysis rather than as a concentration was due to the inherent interdependence between NEFA values as a proportion.
 They all must equal to 100.
 It is this dependency structure in the data that allows PLS to more accurately identify clusters within the data.
-Concentration data does not have this inherent dependency (all NEFA values do *not* equal to 100).
+Concentration data do not have this inherent dependency (all NEFA values do *not* equal to 100).
-    If one NEFA goes up in concentration, other NEFA values do not necessarily go down, as would be the case with the proportion.
-We have clarified this in the methods. {{not all of this comment is clear to me}}.
+    If one NEFA increases in concentration, other NEFA values do not necessarily decrease, as would be the case with the proportion.
+We have clarified this in the methods.

-- *"If so, I do not fully understand why there is not a model that includes the joint effect of all NEFA components together.
-Could this not be done for the concentration analysis?
-Also, it could perhaps be done for the proportion too, if one of the components is set as the baseline – similar to how categorical variables are handled in regression analyses, but allowing percentages for each indicator rather than the usual 0/1 dichotomy, vs. a "baseline" component.
-Such an analysis could also adjust for total NEFA, with the interpretation that proportion of each NEFA component is assessed while accounting for other NEFA components, and also the total NEFA.
-This is also something I struggled to understand a little in general – why should *proportions* of NEFA components be important?
-There may be a relatively high proportion of a particular NEFA but if the patient has a generally low overall NEFA, is there any reason to think a relatively high proportion of something will increase insulin sensitivity?
-These ideas may be wholly implausible of course and I may have missed the point – as I said my background knowledge of the biology is not ideal."*

-    {{Don't fully understand this comment, but I'll try to answer}}.
-We hope the response to the point above partially addresses this comment.
-To reiterate, the reason NEFA proportion was used in the PLS analysis was due to the inherent interdependency of the values as a proportion.
-When they are proportions, PLS would be more likely to pick up potential clusters since changes in one value *must* lead to changes in another value as they all equal 100.

-    The reason we did not include all NEFA variables (as proportion or as concentration) into a single GEE model is because GEE can not handle this level of complexity, or at least, the interpretation for us and the readers would be nearly totally meaningless or incomprehensible.
+    The reason we did not include all NEFA variables (as proportion or as concentration) into a single GEE model is because GEE can not handle this level of complexity particular due to the collinearity between NEFA leading to biased estimates and model instability.
 How the reviewer described setting the variables in the regression equation may be useful for some research questions and with fewer variables.
 However, we had 22 different fatty acids (44 if including mol% and nmol/ml) and 4 different